 You can minimize the chances of your puppy developing these conditions by securing them from a reputable breeder that performs appropriate health checks on prospective parents.
 Some of the conditions it's worth being aware of include:

 Hip Dysplasia: This is common in many breeds.
 A good breeder will perform hip score testing on parents.
 It involves the abnormal formation of one or both hip joints, and this degenerative condition can lead to mobility issues and pain.
 Depending on the severity of the case, surgery may be required to improve your dog's quality of life.

 Phosphofructokinase (PFK) Deficiency: This is a relatively rare condition and one that is a recessive trait only developed if both parents have it.
 It can also be tested for by responsible breeders.
-This relates to a lack of an enzyme which is used to convert glucose into useable energy.
-It can result in dogs becoming weak and lethargic, and they may from symptoms like muscle cramps and anaemia.
+This relates to a lack of an enzyme that is used to convert glucose into useable energy.
+It can result in dogs becoming weak and lethargic, and they may suffer from symptoms like muscle cramps and anemia.

 Diet and Nutrition

-As with any dog, you should feed your English Springer Spaniel a high-quality and properly portion-controlled diet.
-If they're a particularly active dog, you may find they need a diet specifically formulated for working or high-energy breeds.
+As with any dog, you should feed your English springer spaniel a high-quality and properly portion-controlled diet.
+With particularly active dogs, you may find they need a diet specifically formulated for working or high-energy breeds.
 This will ensure they're getting enough nutrients and proteins to help them retain a healthy body weight.